-- (1) See Note 1 of the Notes to the Consolidated Financial Statements for a discussion of the methodologies used to value securities in the portfolio. - (2) Investments held by the SBIC Subsidiary, which include \$5,258,500 of cash and \$155,769,170 of investments (at par) are excluded from the obligations to the lenders of the Credit Facility.
-The Company's obligations to the lenders of the Credit Facility, as defined in Note 9, are secured by a first priority security interest in all investments and cash and cash equivalents, except for investments held by the SBIC Subsidiary. - (3) These loans have LIBOR or Euro Floors that are higher than the current applicable LIBOR or Euro rates; therefore, the floors are in effect. - (4) Security is non-income producing. - (5) The investment is not a qualifying asset under the Investment Company Act of 1940, as amended.
+(1) See Note 1 of the Notes to the Consolidated Financial Statements for a discussion of the methodologies used to value securities in the portfolio.

+(2) Investments held by the SBIC Subsidiary, which include \$5,258,500 of cash and \$154,149,450 of investments (at cost) are excluded from the obligations to the lenders of the Credit Facility.
+The

+Company's obligations to the lenders of the Credit Facility, as defined in Note 9, are secured by a first priority security interest in all investments and cash and cash equivalents, except for investments held by the SBIC Subsidiary.

+- (3) These loans have LIBOR or Euro Floors that are higher than the current applicable LIBOR or Euro rates; therefore, the floors are in effect. - (4) Security is non-income producing. - (5) The investment is not a qualifying asset under the Investment Company Act of 1940, as amended.
 The Company may not acquire any non-qualifying assets unless, at the time of the acquisition, qualifying assets represent at least 70% of the Company's total assets.
 Qualifying assets represent approximately 86% of the Company's total assets as of December 31, 2017. - (6) Represents a PIK security.
 At the option of the issuer, interest can be paid in cash or cash and PIK.
 The percentage of PIK shown is the maximum PIK that can be elected by the issuer. - (7) Excluded from the investment is an undrawn revolver commitment in an amount not to exceed \$666,666, with an interest rate of LIBOR plus 6.25% and a maturity of June 29, 2022.
 This investment is accruing an unused commitment fee of 0.50% per annum. - (8) In the fourth quarter of 2016, Binder & Binder National Social Security Disability, emerged from Chapter 11 Bankruptcy in the U.S. Bankruptcy Court, Southern District of New York.
-The investment's fair value has been adjusted to reflect the courtapproved unsecured claim distribution proceeds that have been awarded to the Company.
+The investment's fair value has been adjusted to reflect the court-approved unsecured claim distribution proceeds that have been awarded to the Company.
 As of this time, the Company does not expect to receive any additional repayment other than the court awarded amount. - (9) Excluded from the investment is an undrawn revolver commitment in an amount not to exceed \$1,750,000, with an interest rate of LIBOR plus 6.50% and a maturity of December 22, 2022.
-This investment is accruing an unused commitment fee of 0.50% per annum.
+This investment is accruing an unused commitment fee of 0.50% per annum. - (10) Excluded from the investment is an undrawn commitment in an amount not to exceed \$520,000, with an interest rate of LIBOR plus 8.00% and a maturity of September 30, 2018.
+This investment is accruing an unused commitment fee of 0.50% per annum. - (11)Interest compounds annually on this loan at a rate of 11%.
+The interest does not increase the principal balance. - (12) These loans have LIBOR floors that are lower than the applicable LIBOR rates; therefore, the floors are not in effect. - (13) These loans are last-out term loans with contractual rates higher than the applicable LIBOR rates; therefore, the floors are not in effect - (14)Excluded from the investment is an undrawn commitment in an amount not to exceed \$5,750,000, with an interest rate of LIBOR plus 7.62% and a maturity of July 26, 2022.
+This investment is accruing an unused commitment fee of 0.50% per annum. - (15) Investment has been on non-accrual since November 1, 2017. - (16) This loan is a last-out term loan with a set contractual rate that equals the current applicable LIBOR rate. - (17) This loan is a unitranche investment.